Swasth-Apps/swasth.co/src/pages/blog/chronic-pain.md

 * Endometriosis, when tissue in the uterus grows outside of it
 * Surgery

-  The base of chronic pain could either be physical or mental as some professionals even believe that problem in nervous system and glands can also be a big cause of such pain.
-While some experts believe that pain is a learnt response which your body sustains even after the pain is completely gone for real.
-Chronic pain affects both the genders but is more common in females.
+  The base of chronic pain could either be physical or mental as some professionals even believe that problems in the nervous system and glands can also be a big cause of such pain.
+While some experts believe that pain is a learned response which your body sustains even after the pain is completely gone for real.
+Chronic pain affects both genders but is more common in females.

   ## **SYMPTOMS OF CHRONIC PAIN**